gwbres/rinex-cli/README.md

 This tool is powerful enough to manage almost all revisions and most common RINEX files, without compromising ease of use.

+## Notes on data & RINEX

+Read this section before getting started

 ## Compressed Data

 RINEX files are huge and so, are most of the time compressed.